howardt12345/website-v2/README.md

 ## About the website

 This website was made as my first project working with web technologies.
 The foundation of this website was built by analysing and modifying <a href="https://github.com/bchiang7/v4" target="_blank" rel="nofollow noopener noreferrer">Brittiany Chiang's website v4</a> to fit my needs for this website.
+The Portfolio page uses Cloud Firestore as its database, and the Picture Manager class was ported from Dart from <a href="https://github.com/howardt12345/website-v1" target="_blank" rel="nofollow noopener noreferrer">website v1</a> to ensure backwards compatibility.
+It should be enough for a small amount of traffic, however I may end up using a JSON based system in the future if need be.
+The Contact page form writes to Cloud Firestore, where I'm able to reply using the website manager.

 ## Installation & Setup